ScottMcGready/the-conference-bible/types_of_conference.md

 ## Format

 There are three types of format your conference can benefit from - [in-person](#in-person), [virtual](#virtual), and [hybrid](#hybrid).
-Each have their own challenges associated and this should play into any consideration when planning the format of your conference.
+Each have their own benefits, and challenges, associated and this should play into any consideration when planning the format of your conference.

 ### In-person

 Pre, and post, pandemic this is the most common form of event you may encounter.

-location, food, after party, logistics, crowd handling,
+Given that it's a purely physical event, it requires a suitable venue, AV equipment, and potentially catering, or security on site.

+Venues that tick all the boxes can be difficult to obtain, and some may even object to the type of conference run at their location.
+Care should be taken when selecting sponsors, exhibitors, speakers, and even attendees in mind of the venue's own code of conduct, ethics, rules, or morals.

+Crowd control at in-person events can be a logistical nightmare to manage.
+It's worth planning for "dilution" of attendees - such as at break times, or during travel to offsite locations (such as after parties, etc).

 ### Virtual